atellmer/dark/packages/animations/README.md

 What's going on here?
 - First, the animation hook is called, to which a config is passed with the from and to parameters, which change depending on the flag in the state.
-- The following describes a set of default styles that creates a red square with sides of 100 pixels.
+- The following describes a set of default styles that creates a red square.
 You may also notice that the opacity and transform properties are passed into the style.
 This is necessary in order to set default values during the first render and remove a possible flash of styles.
-- The Animated component is then called, taking a spring object and a function describing how it should change styles during the animation process.
+- The `Animated` component is then called, taking a spring object and a function describing how it should change styles during the animation process.

 [video-1]